Smoking | 1 Life-Changing Approach to Quit Smoking for Good

 How did I cover it all up?

-To avoid smelling like smoke, I even washed my hands at an outside tap using the soap I carried with me.
-Enduring icy water in winter was unpleasant, but I was determined to hide my habit.
+Covering up my smoking habit became a well-practised routine.
+I carried a toothbrush and toothpaste everywhere, using them to freshen up on the walk home.
+Minty chewing gum was a must.
+To avoid smelling like smoke, I’d wash my hands at an outside tap using the soap I carried with me.
+Enduring icy water in winter wasn’t pleasant, but I was determined to keep my habit hidden.

-For me, smoking wasn’t just about the nicotine, it was about joining in with friends who smoked, sharing stories and conversations that flowed more easily in those moments.
+Smoking became a social bond.
+Lighting up a cigarette gave us a reason to gather and linger, especially if you had a difficult client next.
+For me, smoking wasn’t just about the nicotine—it was about joining in with friends who smoked, sharing stories and conversations that flowed more easily in those moments.
+It created a sense of camaraderie, a shared experience that seemed to bridge gaps and build connections.

 Deciding to quit